 One of the early deliverables that clients are always the most excited about is the logo.
 Whether it’s a fresh logo for an existing brand or a totally new identity for a totally new business, that first round of logos serves to solidify the reality that big things are happening.
 It’s an immediate, tangible symbol of the brand taking shape.

-With that said, as a marketing consulting agency, we’d like to share some tips with you on how to approach the logo creation process.
+With that said, as one of the best custom logo design companies and a full-service marketing consulting agency, we’d like to share some tips with you on how to approach the logo creation process.
 The first, and most obvious, piece of advice is to go with a full-service agency if you can afford it.
 Cheap logo creation websites are all over the internet, but you’re not going to get something that lasts from one of those.
 Best case, a real artist whips something up in 15 minutes, worst case, you get a piece of pre-made clipart that is already used by dozens of other businesses.

 Your business is unique.
 It needs a personality to reflect that.
 A logo embodies what makes your company different.

 With that caveat out of the way, here’s what you need to keep in mind about creating a memorable, lasting logo.
 We’ll be using our client NetWorth Realty as an example.